HL7/cql/input/pages/04-logicalspecification.md

 The Divide operator performs numeric division of its arguments.
 Note that the result type of Divide is Decimal, even if its arguments are of type Integer or Long.
 For integer division, use the truncated divide operator.

-For division operations involving quantities, the resulting quantity will have the appropriate unit.
+For division operations involving quantities, the resulting quantity will have an appropriate unit as determined by application of the UCUM specification.
 Attempting to operate on quantities with invalid or special units will result in null.

 If either argument is null, the result is null.